Lenborough Hoard

 The Lenborough Hoard is a hoard of more than 5,000 late Anglo-Saxon silver coins, dating to the eleventh century, that was found at Lenborough in Buckinghamshire, England in 2014.
 It is believed to be one of the largest hoards of Anglo-Saxon coins ever found in Britain.
-It is now on display at Discover Bucks Museum.
+It is now on display at Discover Bucks Museum in Aylesbury.

 Discovery

 The hoard was discovered, on 21 December 2014, on farmland in the Buckinghamshire hamlet of Lenborough, between Buckingham and Padbury, during a metal detectorist rally organised by the Weekend Wanderers Detecting Club involving approximately one hundred people.
 One of the participants, Paul Coleman, located the coins inside a lead container buried 2 feet under the ground.

 Coleman said that he "found a piece of lead and thought it was junk.
 But then I looked back in the hole and saw one shiny coin.
 Then I lifted a larger piece of lead and saw row upon row of coins stacked neatly."
 According to Pete Welch, the founder of the club, the coins were in remarkably good condition: "They're like mirrors, no scratching, and buried really carefully in a lead container, deep down.
 It looks as though only two people have handled these coins, the person who made them and the person who buried them."
 They were found protected in a "lead parcel" in the local heavy clay soil.

 Buckinghamshire County Museum archaeologist Ros Tyrell, the Buckinghamshire Finds Liaison Officer for the Portable Antiquities Scheme, was present during the rally to record any objects discovered, and excavated the hoard immediately after it was found.
 The hoard was taken to the British Museum for examination and conservation.